SWel1a/QuizBot/README.md

 🔗 Interact with the bot directly on Telegram: [@This_quiz_bot](https://t.me/This_quiz_bot)

+## 🚀 Project Evolution Notice 🚀
+The journey of this bot takes a new and exciting turn! 🌟 The project now continues in a fork over at [Flagro's PhriniFluent](https://github.com/Flagro/PhriniFluent).
+This fork integrates LLM for some seriously cool features, including a dynamic word library generation! 📚🔥

+Feel free to hop over and explore the extended capabilities and features that have been introduced.
+Let's keep pushing the boundaries together!

 ## 🚀 Features:

 - 🌐 **Multi-language Support**: From English to Spanish, and more!